STARS4ALL/tessdb-server/README.md

 ### Start up and Verification

-In the same CMD console, type`.\tessdb.bat`to start it in forground and verify that it works.
+In the same CMD console, type`.\tessdb.bat`to start it in forground and verify that it starts without errors or exceptions.

 Go to the Services Utility and start the TESSDB database service.